Applications Are Currently CLOSED

 She couldn't physically attend class.
 She was branded a "trouble maker" and "naughty", being excluded for being unable to go into a class room.
 She ran away from school several times and eventually was transferred by her mainstream school to an alternative provision setting which the school funded.
 The support within this school was no better though and she continued to not be understood.
 She struggled to access education and to function in normal social settings.
 Two attempts at obtaining an EHCP were knocked back due to her "not meeting the criteria" meaning getting her the support she needed to access education just wasn't available to her.

 CAHMS were brilliant.
-She had 1-2-1 counselling & CBT therapy during which it was suggested that all the signs were pointing to her being neurodivergent - specifically ASC (Autistic Spectrum Condition) and she was referred for an assessment.
-Eventually, after 18 months she had her assessment and the ASC diagnosis.
+She had 1:1 counselling & CBT therapy during which it was suggested that all the signs were pointing to her being neurodivergent - specifically ASC (Autistic Spectrum Condition) and she was referred for an assessment.
+Eventually, after 18 months, she had her assessment and the ASC diagnosis.
 This helped us secure her EHCP on the third try and we were able to get her into an appropriate school setting with a plan on how she would be supported.
 She was also prescribed Fluoxetine to help manage her moods, which helped - but she continued to be erratic in her behaviour and make bad choices.

 These bad choices eventually resulted in her being on social services radar, who were fantastic.
 Her social worker completely got her and very quickly suggested that there was something else going on, not just ASC.
-She thought Roxi was displaying all the signs of ADHD (Attention-deficit / hyperactivity disorder).
+She thought Roxi was displaying all the signs of ADHD (attention-deficit / hyperactivity disorder).
 We mentioned this to Roxi's CAHMS phycologist who agreed and referred her for an ADHD assessment - the only problem being the wait was going to be over 12 months.
 With Roxi coming into the last year of secondary school and her GCSE exams fast approaching it would be too late to make a difference.
 We took the decision to get a private assessment and within 6 weeks she had her diagnosis - ADHD.

 It all started to make sense.
 Having ASC and ADHD meant her brain was in a constant battle with completely opposite drivers!
 She was prescribed medication for her ADHD and the difference overnight was unbelievable.
 A drive and focus appeared in her we had never seen.
 She was going to school consistently, staying in class, getting her work done, revising at home - she was a completely new person!